How we receive and handle adverse event reports

 - keep all reports confidential.

 Medical device adverse event reports can lead to a variety of actions.
-These include:
+When we identify a safety concern, we can:

-- informing health professionals and consumers through alerts and other publications
+- inform health professionals and consumers through alerts and articles in publications such as the Medical Devices Safety Update

-- requiring no further action at this stage but continuing to monitor for trends.
+- require no further action at this stage but continue to monitor for trends.

 We also exchange information on significant incident investigations with overseas regulatory authorities.